How to Take Care of Your Pets During Lockdown

 A bowl of fresh water must always be available for them that will refresh them when needed, but not load their urinary tract.
 Lack of physical activity can be stressful for them, but some games can be practiced at home – throwing balls, active toys, or simply jumping exercise.

 If you dare to go for walks, they should be as short as possible and it is suggested to avoid hanging out with other dogs and owners.
 Remember to disinfect their paws with alcohol or other disinfectants after each walk.
 As for hair hygiene – it is enough to moisturize it with a sprayer.
 But do not overdo it as it can further irritate their skin.

 Also, don’t forget to use this time to teach your puppy new tricks or commands.
 We are sure that he or she will be grateful.
 This is a period when you can spend plenty of time with your dog – and let these be the only memories of these crazy times we are living.

 Cats need attention too

 Vets recommend that cat owners should pay extra attention to their cats during the pandemic.
 It’s suggested that cats stay at home and enjoy indoor games.
-If a cat still finds her way to sneak out of the house, you should clean her pawls once she is home again.
-You can also spray some disinfection on her fur but try not to overdo it; otherwise, it can cause irritation of her skin.
+If a cat still finds her way to sneak out of the house, you should clean her paws once she is home again.
+You can also spray some disinfection on her fur but try not to overdo it; otherwise, it can cause irritation to her skin.
 Avoid unnecessary contact with cats like hugging or allowing them to lick your face.

 How to Keep Your Cat Engaged During the Lockdown?